MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 - Explicitly setting a switch from a boolean can be done with `-MySwitch:$boolValue` and in splatting with `$params = @{ MySwitch = $boolValue }`.
-- Switch parameters are of type `SwitchParameter` which implicitly converts to Boolean.
+- Switch parameters are of type `SwitchParameter`, which implicitly converts to Boolean.
 The parameter variable can be used directly in a conditional expression.
 For example: